Chasing the Beargrease

 A mid-distance Beargrease musher cruises toward the finish line in Tofte.

 On Wednesday morning, the Youngs handed us a printout.
 By the next to last checkpoint, the status quo was holding: Freking, Teasley, Aili, Galloway, Black.

-When we got to Duluth’s Lester Park at 3 p.m., we heard Freking had easily won with his team of Siberian huskies, seldom-used race dogs that Jack Welsh had earlier dismissed as “Slow-berians.’’
+When we got back to Duluth, we heard Freking had easily won with his team of Siberian huskies, seldom-used race dogs that Jack Welsh had earlier dismissed as “Slow-berians.’’

 “I didn’t notice how many dogs he had left; I was too busy eating my words,’’ Welsh said with a smile.

 Freking had pulled what race coordinator Alex Angelos called a “Jamie Nelson’’ move, after the four-time Beargrease (1988, '95 and '97-'98) winner: Stay a few places back, make sure your dogs get plenty of rest, then move ahead on the downbound leg, forcing other mushers to change plans.

 “If you can pull the other mushers off their strategy, things start to unfold, and they might make some changes,’’ Angelos said.
 “Sometimes it works to their advantage, but usually it doesn’t.’’